GoogleChrome/web.dev/src/site/content/en/blog/earth-webassembly/index.md

 Safari has a strong implementation of WebAssembly, but it lacks full support for WebGL2.
 Therefore, Earth with WebAssembly does not run in Safari.
 Specifically, some of our shaders require GLSL 1.2.
 We hope that Earth will be available on Safari as well, once better support for WebGL2 is added.

 ## Looking forward to more adoption of WebAssembly features
-It’s been a long road to make Earth available on the web at its launch, and today with our beta, a first step toward better cross-browser experiences.
+It’s been a long road to make Earth available on the web.
 About six years ago, we started with an initial [asm.js](http://asmjs.org/)-based internal demo that was maintained and expanded over the years.
 It was then converted into a WebAssembly build of Earth, as WebAssembly became the W3C adopted standard.

 We still have a ways to go for WebAssembly and Earth.
 Specifically, we’d like to move to the LLVM backend using Emscripten (the toolchain to generate WebAssembly out of C++ code).
 This change will enable future SIMD support, as well as stronger debugging tools like source maps for native code.
 Other things we hope to see are adoption of [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) and full support for dynamic memory allocation in WebAssembly.
 But we know we’re on the right track: WebAssembly is the long-term future for Earth on the web.